McVittie-Plummer Spacetime: Plummer Sphere Immersed in the FLRW Universe: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank Masoud Molaei for helpful discussions.
-SB is partially supported by Abdus Salam International Center of Theoretical Physics (ICTP) under the regular associateship scheme.
+SB is partially supported by the Abdus Salam International Center for Theoretical Physics (ICTP) under the regular associateship scheme.
 Moreover, JT and SB are partially supported by the Sharif University of Technology Office of Vice President for Research under Grant No. G4010204.